-How to Check the Loading Speed of Your WordPress Website?
+Check the Loading Speed of Your WordPress Website

 Before starting to work on speeding up your website, check your website’s current loading time.
 Remember that this speed might vary page by page since it depends on several factors, which are:

 - Size of the page

 - Number of requests the page generates